-Michael has a Masters degree in City Planning from the Massachusetts Institute of Technology and more than 20 years of service on municipal boards.
-This includes prior service as a member and chair of his town’s planning board and as chair of its zoning board of appeals, and his current service as a selectman.
+Mike has a Masters degree in City Planning from the Massachusetts Institute of Technology and more than 20 years of service on municipal boards.
+This includes prior service as a member and chair of his town’s planning board, its zoning board of appeals, and Select Board.
 This gives him a good appreciation of the view from the other side of the table—invaluable experience for advising and representing clients on the practical aspects of development permitting strategy, as well as the legal requirements.
-Michael has represented clients in the wireless telecommunications industry for more than 20 years, and he has successfully permitted hundreds of sites at the local level, in some cases after winning a judicial appeal.
+Mike has represented clients in the wireless telecommunications industry for more than 20 years, and he has successfully permitted hundreds of sites at the local level, in some cases after winning a judicial appeal.
 He has represented a national retailer in resolving abutter opposition and obtaining local and state approvals to construct and operate a gasoline station.
 He successfully represented another national company in navigating through local concerns to secure site plan approval of a distribution facility.

 Real Estate and Development

-Michael has made frequent local and national speaking appearances before professional, business, civic, and student groups on zoning; constitutional issues, including takings, religious land use, and equal protection law; and other land use and environmental law subjects.
-He is a contributing author of the Massachusetts Zoning Manual, co-edited an American Bar Association treatise on religious land use law, and has contributed articles to numerous other publications.
+Mike has made frequent local and national speaking appearances before professional, business, civic, and student groups on zoning; constitutional issues, including takings, religious land use, and equal protection law; and other land use and environmental law subjects.
+He is a contributing author of the Massachusetts Zoning Manual, co-edited an American Bar Association treatise on religious land use law, and has contributed articles on land use and constitutional law topics to numerous other publications.
 He co-chairs an annual seminar on zoning for Massachusetts Continuing Legal Education.
 The Massachusetts Superior Court has qualified him as an expert witness on land use permitting.

-Michael has been selected to the Massachusetts Super Lawyers list since 2004.
+Mike has been selected to the Massachusetts Super Lawyers list from 2004 to 2015 and from 2017 to 2022.
 He has been listed in The Best Lawyers in America© in the area of Land Use and Zoning Law since 2013 and in the area of Real Estate Law since 2016.